timmytaliban/arma3-island-life/readme.md

 # Features

-- Police, Civilian, and Emergency Services Team
+- Police, EMS/Fire Dept, and Civilian teams.
-- Streamlined mod pack that makes modded Life RP more accessible for all.
+- Streamlined mod pack including a map, weapons, vehicles, and assets.
-- Expanded activities and in-game systems for all teams.
+- Refined activities and in-game systems.
-- A focus on more casual gameplay.
-Best played in 2 week wipes or monthly wipes.
+- Casual gameplay.
+This mission is best played in 2 week wipes, allowing for refreshing action.

 ## Server Rules

 ### General
-- Be respectful.
-Excessive flaming, harassment, or discrimination is not tolerated
+- Be respectful to all.
+Excessive flaming, discrimination, and harassment will not be tolerated.
 - No cheating.
 Bad sportsmanship will not be tolerated.
-This includes abusing bugs/glitches and exploiting in-game systems.
+This includes abusing bugs/glitches and excessive trolling.
 - Using a microphone is strongly encouraged.
 We do not force text chat usage.
 - Player names must be legibile and pronounceable.
 They do not need to follow any format or naming convention, and must only use latin characters/numbers.

 ### Roleplay
 - Random Deathmatching is not tolerated.
 - Vehicle Deathmatching is not tolerated.
-Vehicle vs Vehicle Combat is permitted for the purpose of vehicle pursuits.
-Abusing Arma physics however is still not tolerated.
+Vehicle vs Vehicle Combat is allowed regarding vehicular pursuits.
+However, abusing the physics system bugs are still prohibited.
-- New Life Rule: When you die as a civilian, you may not return to your place of death or the situation/event you died in for a minimum of 10 minutes.
+- New Life Rule: When you die as a civilian, you may not return to your place of death, or the situation you were killed in, until 10 minutes have passed OR the situation has ended.
 - Violent Roleplay: any form of random attacking, intimidating, robbing, etc. against another player.
 Violent Roleplay should be kept reasonable.
 Excessive or serial robbing/camping will not be tolerated.
-- Unarmed players should never be killed except under certain circumstances, such as failing to comply with orders or trolling/impeding players.
+- Unarmed players should never be killed except under extreme circumstances, such as failing to comply with orders or trolling/impeding players.
-- Anyone within reasonable earshot of a violent roleplay scenario, or who stumbles into a violent roleplay scenario, can consider themselves initiated upon.
+- Anyone who is within reasonable radius of a violent roleplay situation, or becomes witness to a violent roleplay situation can consider themselves initiated upon.
-- Impersonating the Police or EMS/FD is not permitted.
-This specifically includes using words of command such as "Stop!
-Police!", etc. This does not include using police vehicles, so long as a victim has reasonable time to react to the trap.
+- Impersonating the Police or EMS/FD is strictly forbidden.
+This specifically includes the use of words such as "Stop!
+Police!" or "Stop!
+You're under arrest!".
+It is not forbidden to use stolen police vehicles to perform fake traffic stops, so long as the victim has a reasonable amount of time to realize it's a trap.

 ### Zones
+There are multiple different coloured zones that may be found across the map.
 - Green Zones are safe zones.
 No roleplay, killing, robbing, etc. are permitted in these zones.
 Fleeing into a safezone to avoid roleplay is prohibited.
 - Blue Zones are Police Zones.
 These are areas restricted to civilians.
 These zones could be fixed (Jail/Police Stations) or dynamic (crime scenes/martial law/etc).
 Civilians found inside these zones could possibly be searched and detained without reason, depending on the severity of the situation.
 - Orange Zones are criminal zones.
 These are areas of high criminal activity.
 Police don't need probable cause for searching and detaining someone they believe has been in the zone.
-The threshold for civilian vs civilian violent roleplay is also reduced, excluding the Mafia Club and other vendors.
+The threshold for civilian vs civilian violent roleplay is also reduced.
 - Red Zones are kill-on-sight zones.
 These are usually restricted to events only, but civilians are not permitted inside the zone.

 ### Police